Freddy-DK/aDailyPrompt/Draft/Get started with ChatGPT....md

 | Pro | GPT‑5 Pro & advanced | Very high / unlimited | Fastest, | top priority | Power users, developers, heavy AI tasks |
 | Business | GPT‑5 Business Tier | Very high / unlimited | High across teams | Teams, enterprises needing admin tools |

-Obviously, this post will not dive into the details of every one of these Copilots and the list might not be exhaustive.
-The above table is just to explain that just because you think you have Copilot, you might have a different Copilot than you expected:-)
+Obviously, this post will not dive into the details of every one of these SKUs and the list might even change going forward.
+The above table is just to explain that just because you think you have ChatGPT, there might be more to the story:-)

 ## Get the ChatGPT app